openframeworks/ofBook/chapters/shaders/chapter.md

     // the mouse/touch X position changes the color of the plane.
     // please have a look inside the frag shader,
-    // we are using the globalColor value that OF passes into the shader everytime you call ofSetColor(). ofColor colorLeft = ofColor::magenta;
+    // we are using the globalColor value that oF passes into the shader everytime you call ofSetColor(). ofColor colorLeft = ofColor::magenta;
     ofColor colorRight = ofColor::cyan;
     ofColor colorMix = colorLeft.getLerped(colorRight, percentX);